3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 The first section specifies the type of MMU and is used by Happy Hare to adjust (primarily CAD) options.
 It is documented [here](Configuring-mmu_parameters.cfg#---mmu-vendor-type-and-size) and [here](Configuring-mmu_parameters.cfg#---other-mmu-cad-dimensions).

 > [!IMPORTANT]
 > These three settings must be set.
-If "Other" is specified you will also need to specify cad dimensions [here](https://github.com/moggieuk/Happy-Hare?tab=readme-ov-file#1-important-mmu-vendor--version-specification)
+If "Other" is specified you will also need to specify cad dimensions [here](Configuring-mmu_parameters.cfg#---mmu-vendor-type-and-size).

 ```yml
 #